SatyamAgrawal0810/Application/README.md

 Database connected successully.
 server is running on port 5000

+Schema for api is
+{
+  "title":"everything do it",
+  "author":"Akshat Mishra",
+  "description":"everyone this is my life strong", "release_date":"05/06/23",
+  "category":"Books"
+}

+note:- date can we writen less than or equal to actual date and category are only two Books and Movies.

 then you can check the implement of api all the api will check through postman application

 1. create using POST api.  url:- https://shiny-space-couscous-v6vr7j7px6v52w4w5-5000.app.github.dev/api/feature/create
 2. get single item using GET api.  url:- https://shiny-space-couscous-v6vr7j7px6v52w4w5-5000.app.github.dev/api/feature/single/:id
 3. get all items using GET api.  url:- https://shiny-space-couscous-v6vr7j7px6v52w4w5-5000.app.github.dev/api/feature/getAll